-In any case, Eley has shown that in fact the experiences of war had severely weakened the SPD, as it had, like its British counterpart, participated in government during the war as a means of demonstrating its 'responsible' nature, leading to its diminished control over the broader left-wing movement in Germany once the discredited Kaiserreich had collapsed, with the SPD's reformism now seen as evidence of its unsuitability to lead the radicalised Socialist left.
-100 Given the conclusions which can be drawn from this comparison, we must be cautious when ascribing a fear of Socialism to an increase in Liberal attacks on Labour as a party.
+war as a means of demonstrating its 'responsible' nature, leading to its diminished control over the broader left-wing movement in Germany once the discredited Kaiserreich had collapsed, with the SPD's reformism now seen as evidence of its unsuitability to lead the radicalised Socialist left.
+112 Given the conclusions which can be drawn from this comparison, we must be cautious when ascribing a fear of Socialism to an increase in Liberal attacks on Labour as a party.
 Labour were not easily identifiable with the varieties of extreme Socialism which had rejected the SPD, and comparing the two parties in any case was problematic.
 While the distinctions between Labour and the SPD may not have been immediately apparent to any Liberals appalled by the European revolutions, we should at least seek a more complex understanding of the Liberal Party's increased focus on the Socialism of the Labour Party in the post-war era.
 The answer, as we shall see, lies in the implications which a construction of an extreme left-wing, and specifically Socialist, Labour Party had for the Liberals' own political narratives.
 What is of most interest here is the aspect of this constructed 'Socialism' which served more as a rhetorical weapon than as a manifestation of fear.
-It was through contrasting this 'Socialism' and the
+It was through contrasting this 'Socialism' and the 'Socialists' it created, represented by the Labour Party, with the demonised 'Protectionist' elitism of the Tories that the Liberals attempted to shape an appeal to a newly-constructed ideal 'Liberal voter'.
+Yet this new voter was not a recast 'Liberal Working Man' or woman, but an ill-defined 'rational', 'centrist' person who would support Liberalism because of its negation of the extremes of the constructed 'Socialist' and 'Protectionist'.